Trump Launches Broad Legal Gambit Paired With Public Doubt-Raising On Results

 "Our observers are gonna be six feet behind every person who's counting these votes," campaign advisor Corey Lewandowski told reporters in Philadelphia.

-Initial indications do not suggest the U.S. Justice Department might become involved in the lawsuits, which so far have been between the campaign and the defendants in various states.
+Initial indications did not suggest the U.S. Justice Department might become involved in the lawsuits, which so far have been between the campaign and the defendants in various states.

 Attorney General William Barr had vowed in general terms before Election Day that the Justice Department would do what was required to ensure the appropriate conduct of the election.